biolink/biolink-model/docs/index.md

  * [knowledge source](knowledge_source.md) - An Information Resource from which the knowledge expressed in an Association was retrieved, directly or indirectly.
 This can be any resource through which the knowledge passed on its way to its currently serialized form.
 In practice, implementers should use one of the more specific subtypes of this generic property.
      * [aggregator knowledge source](aggregator_knowledge_source.md) - An intermediate aggregator resource from which knowledge expressed in an Association was retrieved downstream of the original source, on its path to its current serialized form.
      * [primary knowledge source](primary_knowledge_source.md) - The most upstream source of the knowledge expressed in an Association that an implementer can identify (may or may not be the 'original' source).
+ * [ln ratio](ln_ratio.md) - the natural log of the ratio of co-occurrence to expected
+ * [ln ratio confidence interval](ln_ratio_confidence_interval.md) - The 99% confidence interval for the ln_ratio calculation (i.e. the range of values within which the true value has a 99% chance of falling)
  * [logical interpretation](logical_interpretation.md)
  * [mechanism of action](mechanism_of_action.md) - a boolean flag to indicate if the edge is part of a path or subgraph of a knowledge graph that constitutes the mechanism of action for a result.
  * [negated](negated.md) - if set to true, then the association is negated i.e. is not true